dpekkarinen/GettingAndCleaningData/README.md

 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.

 This repository contains:
- *  `run_analysis.R` script for performing the analysis
+ *  `run_analysis.R` - script for performing the project analysis
- *  `CodeBook.md` code book that describes the variables, the data, and transformations performed to clean up the data
+ *  `CodeBook.md` - code book that describes the variables, the data, and transformations performed to clean up the data and produce the output file, `tidy_UCI_HAR_step5_summary.txt`
- *  `README.md`

  The script, `run.analysis.R`, performs the following actions:
     * Step 1: Merges the training and the test sets to create one data set.